pixano/pixano-elements/packages/graphics-2d/README.md

   // R: instance index from 1 to 255 (0 is for background or semantic classes)
   // G: additional instance index if #instances > 255 (often equals to 0)
   // B: class index
+  // E.g.: Person class corresponds to idx 2 / Car of idx 3
+  // All the pixels of a new person A will have a [1, 0, 2] value
+  // All the pixels of a new car B will have a [2, 0, 3] value
+  // All the pixels of a new person C will have a [3, 0, 2] value
   data: Uint8ClampedArray;
   height: number;
   width: number;